ayushv512/blog-website/README.md

 5. The application is **Responsive** which is developed using Media Queries (Breakpoints - 1360px, 1024px, 768px, 480px) and CSS Flexbox.

 ## Assumptions
-1. Refreshing the posts list page will reset the filters to default value i.e ```all-categories```.
+1. Refreshing the posts list page will reset the filters to default value i.e. ```all-categories```.
 2. If the thumbnail image is not coming from the API, IMAGE_NOT_FOUND dummy image is shown on both pages.
 3. For Posts List API, orderBy, order, pageSize paramters are hard-coded.
-4. Header Logo click navigates to root url i.e posts list page.
+4. Header Logo click navigates to root URL i.e. posts list page.

 ## Tested on
 1. Browsers - Chrome, Safari and Firefox